-In terms of circuit elements and microwave properties, the distributed balanced photodetector resembles velocity matched distributed photodetectors (VMDP).
+In terms of circuit elements and microwave properties, the distributed balanced photodetector resembles velocity matched distributed photodetectors (VMDPs).
 In the receiver, a photodiode is a current source in parallel with a capacitance C_p , and then in series with a parasitic resistance R_s .
 We have chosen to use MSM photodiodes because of the ease of integration with the coplanar waveguide (CPW).
-In order to simulate the microwave performance of the receiver, we used the transmission matrix method developed by Lin et. al.15 The circuit equivalent of each pair of the balanced detectors in the receiver is considered in the simulation.
+In order to simulate the microwave performance of the receiver, we used the transmission matrix method developed by Lin et al.16 The equivalent circuit of each pair of the balanced detectors in the receiver is considered in the simulation.
 Figure 2 depicts the equivalent circuits of the balanced photodetectors.

-Figure 2. (a) A pair of balanced detectors (b) Equivalent circuit of the balanced detectors (c) Norton equivalent circuit of the balanced detectors.
+Fig. 2. (a) A pair of balanced detectors (b) Equivalent circuit of the balanced detectors (c) Norton equivalent circuit of the balanced detectors.